Taipo/pareto_security/readme.txt

 The Pareto Security developers understand how PHP - the coding language in which Wordpress is written in, can be exploited.
 Pareto Security principles of protection stop these attacks at the entry point.

-= How does the Pareto Security Firewall protect websites? =
+= How does the Pareto Security Protection work? =

-* Web Application Firewall stops you from getting hacked by identifying malicious requests before they can access your website.
+* Pareto Security Protection stops you from getting hacked by identifying malicious requests before they can access your website.
 * Unlike other very popular plugins, Pareto Security prevents malicious files from being uploaded into your Wordpress site
 * Optionally prevents vulnerability scanners like WPScan from probing your websites defenses.